LeaveyLabs/citizenly-react/src/privacy.md

 Introduction

-PIXELCHAT ("PIXELCHAT" or "the app") is a language practice app that helps users practice speaking any language using AI.
-This privacy policy ("Policy") describes how PIXELCHAT collects, uses, and shares information about you when you use the app.
+Citizenly ("Citizenly" or "the app") is a naturalization assistant tool that helps users through the immigration policy.
+This privacy policy ("Policy") describes how Citizenly collects, uses, and shares information about you when you use the app.

 Information We Collect

 Usage Data: We collect information about your use of the app, including the date and time of your interactions with the app, your device type, and your IP address.

+Document Data: We temporarily collect your document data so that you can get your questions answered by an AI assistant.

 How We Use Your Information

 To improve the app: We use usage data to understand how people use the app and to improve it.

+To answer your questions: We use the document data so that the AI assistant can give you informed feedback on your document.

 Sharing Your Information